Te Araroa (town): Geography

-Te Araroa sits at the base of Whetumatarau at the eastern end of Kawakawa Bay.
+Te Araroa sits at the base of Whetumatarau at the south-eastern end of Kawakawa Bay.
 In the grounds of the local school stands Te Waha o Rerekohu, claimed to be one of the largest pōhutukawa trees (Metrosideros excelsa) in New Zealand.

-Parks

 Te Araroa Domain is the settlement's sports ground and local park.
+There is a motor camp at Punaruku, five minutes drive from the town, at the north-western end of the bay.

 Demographics

 Stats NZ describes Te Araroa as a rural settlement, which covers 1.69 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger East Cape statistical area.